 Google considers page speed and other website performance factors as an important part of it’s SEO ranking algorithm and there’s an awful LOT to cover.

 Fortunately we have a plethora of free website testing tools like Pingdom, WebPage Test and GTmetrix to point us in the right direction for issues to fix/improve upon.
+My preferred choice is Google’s Lighthouse Audits Tool.

 Would take an entire set of performance SEO tutorials to cover every useful performance testing tool and how to fix all the SEO issues, below is a few free website test tools, just quickly looking at the results for this sites home page: the SEO Gold’s home page isn’t a good example to learn from, I’ve spent years improving the SEO performance of website code I use, so there’s not a lot left to work on, but it does show some of the issues you can safely ignore.